iterative/dvc.org/content/docs/user-guide/data-pipelines/defining-pipelines.md

 </admon>

-A pipeline is formed by making stages inter-dependent, meaning that the output of one becomes the input of another, and so on.
+A pipeline is formed by making [stages](#stages) interdependent, meaning that the output of one becomes the input of another, and so on.
 Technically, this is called a _dependency graph_ (DAG).

 ## Directed Acyclic Graph (DAG)